FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 From a semantic point of view, we can only reason about whether the product is idempotent under the entire domain $\D$ (or at least a closed subset of the domain $\D_I$, as we did in Section~\ref{subsec:evo:inner:faq}).
 More specifically in this section, instead of thinking of idempotence as a property of each product aggregate, we will think of it as a property of the product operator $\otimes$ under the domain $\D$.
 A product operator $\otimes$ is \emph{idempotent under $\D$} if and only if $a\otimes a=a$ for all $a\in \D$.
 Here, we are interested in the case where $\otimes$ is \emph{not} idempotent under $\D$.

 We will explain the basic ideas using a simple example. \begin{ex}[$\faq$ with non-idempotent $\otimes$ under $\D$] Consider the following $\faq$.

-Notice that $\varphi$ consists of two connected components (or two extended components as defined in Section~\ref{subsubsec:inner:faq:expr-tree}).
+Notice that $\varphi$ consists of two connected components: $\{1, 3\}$ and $\{2\}$.
+(And using Definition~\ref{defn:extended-component} with $W=\{2\}$ being the set of product variables, $(\calH, W)$ consists of one extended component $\calV'(C)=\{1, 3\}$ in addition to a dangling set $D=\{2\}$).
 However, assuming the product is non-idempotent under $\D$, $\varphi$ is written as

 Although $x_2$ is connected to neither $x_1$ nor $x_3$, it imposes an order on them.
-However if we construct the expression tree directly as described in Section~\ref{subsubsec:inner:faq:expr-tree}, it is going to be equivalent to the following expression.
+However if we construct the expression tree using Definition~\ref{defn:expr-tree} or Definition~\ref{defn:expr-tree-prod} (without the query extension step, which was described only in the context of $\faq$ queries of the form given by Definition~\ref{defn:inner-faq}), then the expression tree is going to be equivalent to the following expression:

 The above expression fails to capture the fact that $x_1$ must come before $x_3$.
 (Notice that this situation does not necessarily happen between sibling nodes in the expression tree.
 It could have happened between arbitrary nodes that are incomparable under the precedence poset of the expression tree.)